-- In Richmond, the rate of increase of vaccinations among White individuals and Asian or Pacific Islander individuals have been fairly consistent, with close to 60% of both groups vaccinated. - In both Richmond and Henrico, Latino individuals and Black individuals saw a slower increase in vaccination rates through early March, but the rate of new vaccinations for Latino individuals began sharply increasing then and now represents the fastest increasing vaccination rates among all groups, with a current vaccination rate just below 70% in Richmond and just above 70% in Henrico, based off NCHS population estimates. - In Henrico, Asian or Pacific Islander individuals saw slower uptake similar to Black individuals and Latino individuals through early March before seeing a sharp increase in March and April.
-Now over 80% of this subgroup is vaccinated. - In Henrico, White individuals represented the highest vaccination rate through the middle of April, but the rate of new vaccinations decreased noticeably since then, falling behind the vaccination rate of Asian and Pacific Islander individuals and still somewhat short of the 70% threshold. - In both Richmond and Henrico, Black individuals now represent the lowest vaccination rates among all subgroups, with only about 40% of Richmond residents vaccinated and only about 50% of Henrico residents vaccinated.
+- In Richmond, the rate of increase of vaccinations among White individuals and Asian or Pacific Islander individuals have been fairly consistent, with around 60% of both groups vaccinated. - In both Richmond and Henrico, Latino individuals and Black individuals saw a slower increase in vaccination rates through early March, but the rate of new vaccinations for Latino individuals began sharply increasing then and now represents the fastest increasing vaccination rates among all groups.
+The current vaccination rate is just below 70% in Richmond and just above 70% in Henrico, based on NCHS population estimates. - In Henrico, Asian or Pacific Islander individuals saw slower uptake similar to Black individuals and Latino individuals through early March before seeing a sharp increase in March and April.
+Now over 70% of this subgroup is vaccinated. - In Henrico, White individuals represented the highest vaccination rate through the middle of April, but the rate of new vaccinations decreased noticeably since then, falling behind the vaccination rate of Asian or Pacific Islander and Latino individuals and still somewhat short of the 70% threshold. - In both Richmond and Henrico, Black individuals now represent the lowest vaccination rates among all subgroups, with only about 40% of Richmond residents vaccinated and only about 50% of Henrico residents vaccinated.

-Vaccinated Percentage for Eligible Individuals by Race/Ethnicity, Based on Reported Data in Richmond (N = 112,699)
+Vaccinated Percentage for Eligible Individuals by Race/Ethnicity, Based on Reported Data in Henrico (N = 203,443)

-Vaccination rates by subgroup are underestimates due to individuals not disclosing race/ethnicity (6468 vaccinations).
-American Indian individuals (555 vaccinations) excluded due to unreliable vaccination rate calculations.
+Vaccination rates by subgroup are underestimates due to individuals not disclosing race/ethnicity (14782 vaccinations).